 You can add and customize survey buttons with the Look & Feel button at the top of the screen.

 I don't want my survey emails to be caught in spam filters.
-Is there a way to prevent them from being sent to clutter or junk folders?
+Is there a way to prevent them from being sent to the clutter or junk folders?